PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-10 03:55:14
+Last updated: 2024-04-10 03:57:38
-Random Quote: Celtigar pronounced it admirable.
-If I were to show him the contents of my privy he would pronounce that admirable as well.  -  Stannis Baratheon
+Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez